 Here are some simple techniques that can be used to help find that extra time and energy at work.
 Have a Plan (Set Goals ) In the same way that a successful company needs a business plan, it is important to have a personal work plan – a well-thought-out scheme to help guide and direct your work activities.
 The plan should consist of concrete and measurable goals, with a time frame for completing them.
 However, rather than setting firm deadlines which can lead to pressure and stress , it is a good idea to have some flexibility.
+For example, your ideal date for finishing a report might be August 1st, but you might set August 10th as a “realistic” completion date, with August 15th as the absolute deadline.
 Organize Your Work Day Develop a consistent daily work schedule and stick to it!
 Learn to Delegate Effectively Learn which tasks can be delegated and which need your personal attention.
-Since we are in the summer internship period here at my campus, you might consider hiring an intern to help with special projects that you never seem able to spend enough time on.

 In just a moment I'm going to reveal to you a simple system you can begin using right now (yes, I give you everything).
 This system will allow you to easily re-capture more hours in your day, more days in your week, and even more weeks in your year.
 It's the perfect solution for you if you regularly find yourself looking back at at your life wondering what in the world happened to all your time, and why you have very few results to show for it.
 It's going to help you take care of all the things you have to do on a regular basis, from the small stuff like checking email and reading the news, to the more important tasks, like building your business and spending quality time with your family.